mohitsc/NRDC-EE-model/README.md

  Lifetime savings for each measure

 --------------------------------------------------------------------------------------------------------------------------------------
-Adding new measures:
+To add new measures, need to have data on:
-Saturation table
+Saturation
-Density table
+Density
-Consumption table
+Consumption
-Regional Population table (if different from CA Title 24 climate zones)
+Regional Population  (if different from CA Title 24 climate zones)
 EUL

 --------------------------------------------------------------------------------------------------------------------------------------
- Payback Model
+**Payback Model**
 Merrian: referred to in Synapse Study
 "The most comparable model I found was a Rheem 50-gallon tank with three times the efficiency of a standard water heater priced at $1,199 from Home Depot.
 I polled several utilities, contractors, and energy efficiency program implementers in California and the Pacific Northwest, and the average cost they gave was $2000 to $2600 for equipment, installation, and mark-up" https://www.nrdc.org/experts/merrian-borgeson/electric-home-study-biased-shows-ca-wants-clean-energy

 Using IEPR 2017 forecast tables for gas and electricity prices of each utility, 2016 to 2030 estimated growth rates: http://www.energy.ca.gov/2017_energypolicy/documents/2018-02-21_business_meeting/2018-02-21_middemandcase_forecst.php

-growth rate for gas estimated by using 2018 to 2030 estimation : future = present (1 + r)^n
+Growth rate for gas estimated by using 2018 to 2030 estimation : future = present (1 + r)^n

-check excel file "climate_zone_rate_mapping"

 mapping utilities to climate zones: http://www.energy.ca.gov/maps/renewable/BuildingClimateZonesMap.pdf